 I eventually asked a kind local for directions and I was SO glad I did.
-I initially parked up around a mile away from the trees location.
+I initially parked up around a mile away from the location of the tree.

 If you’re driving to the Lonely Tree Llanberis

 Well, it’s easily done.
-You’ll need to firstly drive to the town of Llanberis in Snowdonia National Park.
+You’ll need to first drive to the town of Llanberis in Snowdonia National Park.